ttrmw/ttrmw.co.uk/_posts/2015-07-16-debugging_jest_tests.md

 categories: code
 ---

 In Ruby tests, I frequently find myself stepping into a REPL when something doesn't behave as expected.
+Naturally I wanted to do the same with Jest.

 With `pry` or similar, this is as simple as:

 {% highlight ruby %}
 debugger
 {% endhighlight %}

-So naturally, starting out with testing React components, I quickly found I missed this functionality, so here's how I tackled it.
+When starting out with testing React components, I quickly found I missed this functionality, so here's how I tackled it.

 In your `package.json` file, you will probably have something like:

-{% highlight json %}
+{% highlight js %}
 //...
 "scripts": {
   "test": "node ./node_modules/jest-cli/bin.jest"